canvasxyz/canvas/docs/index.md

 where each application is verifiable, interoperable, and syncs in realtime over the open web.

-A Canvas application defines a database, and a set of actions that work like React state transitions:
+A Canvas application is a state machine that defines a database, and a set of actions:

 ```ts
 export const models = {